 - Chronic Kidney Disease

-It’s important for chronic conditions to be managed with the support and ongoing care of your GP.
+It’s important for chronic conditions to be managed with the support and ongoing care of your independent GP.
 While some conditions may not have a very positive outlook, many can be managed to achieve improved health outcomes.